-Central Christian College is honored to have veterans, National Guard, active duty and reservists choosing to attend classes online.
+Central Christian College of Kansas is honored to have veterans, National Guard, active duty and reservists choosing to attend classes online.
 Below please find information about military benefits for students, and their dependents and survivors.

 - Chapter 30 Montgomery GI Bill – Active Duty*